cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded stake) is problematic within DPoS.
-Fundamentally these two mechanisms are mutually exclusive.
-If there are Atom commissions and auto-bonding Atoms, the portion of Atoms the reward distribution calculation would become very large as the Atom portion for each delegator would change each block making a withdrawal of rewards for a delegator require a calculation for every single block since the last withdrawal.
+Fundamentally, these two mechanisms are mutually exclusive.
+If there are Atom commissions and auto-bonding Atoms, the portion of Atoms in the reward distribution calculation would become very large as the Atom portion for each delegator would change each block making a withdrawal of rewards for a delegator require a calculation for every single block since the last withdrawal.
 In conclusion, we can only have Atom commission and unbonded atoms provisions or bonded atom provisions with no Atom commission, and we elect to implement the former.
 Stakeholders wishing to rebond their provisions may elect to set up a script to periodically withdraw and rebond rewards.